Man admits sexually abusing four daughters, raping three of them

 On at least two occasions in 2018, the man conducted "body checks" on her and two of her sisters.

-He would call the girls into the master bedroom one by one, perform a sex act on them and take obscene photos of them with his phone.
+He would call the girls into the master bedroom one by one, perform a sex act on them and take obscene photographs of them with his phone.

-He would then show the photographs to the girls, give them instructions on how to clean themselves properly, and delete the photos.
+He would then show the photos to the girls, give them instructions on how to clean themselves properly, and delete the photos.

 On the evening of Sept 1, 2018, he got angry with the three girls for bringing their younger siblings to the playground before finishing their chores.

 He threw out all the food in the flat and told his wife she was not allowed to cook.
-The three girls and their younger brother survived on tap water and some food smuggled to them by their mother.
+The three girls and their younger brother survived on tap water and some food smuggled to them by their mother, who dined out with the man and the rest of the children.

 On Nov 17, 2018, some time before midnight, the fourth daughter told two of her sisters that their father just had sex with her.